topherCantrell/booty/CONSTRUCTION.md

 <img src="art/04-test.jpg" width="500px">

 I mounted the panel to the lid.
-The holds itself in surprisingly well, but I added small wooden dowels in the corners to secure it.
+The springy panel holds itself in surprisingly well, but I added small wooden dowels in the corners to secure it.
 Thus, the panel is removable for repairs.

 <img src="art/05-mounted.jpg" width="500px">

 Neopixels need diffusion to soften their brightness.
-I had some white stick on sheets from other projects.
+I had some white stick-on sheets from other projects.
 I carefully cut the sheets to size, peeled the backing, and stuck them right on the panels.

 <img src="art/06-diffuser.jpg" width="500px">